Basic Retirement Planner Software (RP)

-For example, assume husband and wife are both age 60.
-The husband can retire at his age 60 with a goal of $75,000 per year, while the wife keeps working five more years after the husband retires, then she retires on $25,000 per year.
-Other retirement calculators may not handle this Real World scenario the way RP does, because most of them force the husband and wife to retire in the same year, with only one combined annual income goal.
+For example, assume husband wife are both age 60.
+The husband can retire at his age 60 with a goal of $2,000 a year, while the wife keeps working five more years after the husband retires, and then she retires on $75,000 a year.
+Other retirement calculators may not handle this Real World scenario the way RP does, because most of them force the husband wife to retire in the same year, with only one combined annual income goal.

-For example, say someone wants $4,000 per month in today's dollars inflated at 3%, but they also want it to go to $5,000 per month starting at age 70 ending at age 80, inflating at 4%, and then have it go back to the way it was.
+For example, say someone wants $4,000 a month in today's dollars inflated at 3%, but they also want it to go to $5,000 a month starting at age 70 ending at age 80, inflating at 4%, and then have it go back to the way it was.
 You can do all of that, change it year-by-year, and anything else you want.

 This is great for accounting for lowering expenses due to home downsizings, increasing expenses from going into nursing homes, long vacations, etc.

 • Both client and spouse can each have separate post-retirement earned incomes.
 They can start and stop at any year, be automatically inflated, and manually overridden in each year.
 For example, these are used when someone wants to retire at 60, but also wants to run a side business from 66 to 75.

 If there are multiple post-retirement earned incomes, then you can just input the annual totals using the manual overrides.

 • Both client and spouse can also have up to two miscellaneous incomes or expenses each.
 They can start and stop at any year and be automatically inflated.
 These are great for adding childcare expenses, debt payments, or recommended disability and/or long-term care insurance premiums into the Proposed version.